Generally, there can be only one effective date of coverage for a coverage group.

-Choose a single coverage effective date for all members of the coverage group; or
+Choose a single effective date for all members of the coverage group;

-Choose a different coverage effective date for any one of any combination of the political
+Choose a different effective date for any one or any combination of the political

-Choose a different coverage effective date for the State or for the State and any
+Choose a different effective date for the State or for the State and any one or more

 September 13, 1960.

-coverage only for his services with the entity which employs him on the date that
+only for his or her services with the entity that employs him or her on the date that

-controls retroactivity and then only to the extent retroactive coverage is provided
+controls retroactivity and only to the extent the Agreement provides retroactive coverage

 for the employees of that entity.
-The State may, however, provide additional retroactive
+The State may provide additional retroactive coverage

-coverage for employees who work at different times for more than one of the employers
+for employees who work at different times for more than one of the employers included

 in the retirement system coverage group.
 One referendum must be held for the entire

 system.
-Coverage is extended to all employees in positions under the system.
-The optional
+The Modification extends coverage to all employees in positions under the

-exclusions taken and the date designated to control retroactive coverage are applicable
+system.
+The optional exclusions taken and the date designated to control retroactive

-to the entire coverage group.
-Employees whose positions are brought under the retirement
+coverage apply to the entire coverage group.
+Employees whose positions are brought